Carvu94/CI-PP4-Recipes-Blog/README.md

 - As a site admin I can create draft recipes so that I can finish writing the content later
 - As a site admin I can create, update and delete categories so that I can manage my blog content

+#### **Testing User Stories**

 ### Agile Methodology

+- GitHub Projects were uset to create kanban board, and Issues were used to create User Stories and Epics which helped me move through the project and organize tasks.

+- Using GitHub Issues, I was also documenting bugs in order to make sure that they are not forgotten.

+- User Stories were organized in Epics which helped me to build the project section by section.

+- Agile Methodology and GitHub Projects helped me a lot in organizing my own work on this project, but I still very often found myself adjusting and adding User stories.

+Link to GitHub Project can be found [here](https://github.com/users/Carvu94/projects/4)

 [Back to Table Of Contents](#table-of-contents)